XRF V2: A Dataset for Action Summarization with Wi-Fi Signals, and IMUs in Phones, Watches, Earbuds, and Glasses: Evaluation and Results

 \subsubsection{Device Combination Study}

 XRF V2 dataset includes Wi-Fi signals and IMU data from seven types of devices: phones, watches, earbuds, and glasses, as shown in Fig.\ref{fig:devices-combination}.
 Users can combine devices according to their own needs.
 In Fig.~\ref{fig:devices-combination}, we report some of the most common device combinations, such as case 9 (a phone and a watch), case 14 (a phone, a watch, and an earbud), case 17 (a phone, a watch, glasses, and ambient Wi-Fi).
-It shows that the average mAP of using only a right-hand-worn smartwatch (case 1) is 65.81, and case 17 achieves an average mAP of 74.35, reaching a usable level.
+It shows that the average mAP of using only a right-hand-worn smartwatch (case 1) is 65.81, and case 17 achieves an average mAP of 74.35.
+These results also have important implications for practical applications.
+Users can combine devices according to their preferences, and the system can adapt to different effective and valid device combinations for data input.
+For example, if a smartphone's IMU malfunctions or is not worn as intended (e.g., left on a table), the IMU data may no longer accurately represent the user's actions.
+Similarly, a malfunctioning Wi-Fi router can disrupt Wi-Fi signals.
+This flexibility ensures that the system remains functional even when some sensors are not operating optimally.

+Fig.~\ref{fig:device-combinations-number-of-devices} shows the model's performance as the number of devices increases.
+The x-axis represents the number of devices involved in each combination, and each bar corresponds to the mAP value achieved by XRFMamba for that specific configuration.
+As illustrated in the figure, the performance of XRFMamba consistently improves with the inclusion of more devices.
+This trend suggests that the model benefits from the increased data diversity provided by multiple devices, which enhances its robustness and accuracy in recognizing user action sequences.
+The results highlight XRFMamba's strong scalability to generalize effectively in real-world scenarios involving heterogeneous device environments.